TheOdinProject/curriculum/getting_hired/applying_and_interviewing/collect_leads.md

 Put any job opening you find into your spreadsheet.

-#### Here's an example of how a spreadsheet to keep track of job openings might look like
+Here's an example of how a spreadsheet to keep track of job openings might look like:

 <div style="overflow-x: auto;" markdown="block">